Mapping class group of manifolds which look like $3$-dimensional complete intersections: Generalized Kreck-Stolz invariant

-For the mapping class group of surfaces, the Birman-Craggs-Johnson invariants are defined using the relative mapping class group $\m(F_g,D)$ which is the mapping class group of diffeomorphisms fixing an embedded disk.
+For the mapping class group of surfaces, the Birman-Craggs-Johnson invariants are defined using the relative mapping class group $\m(F_g,D)$ which is the mapping class group of diffeomorphisms fixing an embedded disk pointwise.
 In our situation we have to do the same and pass to $\m(M,D)$.
-There is a simple relation between $\m(M)$ and $\m(M,D)$, namely there is an exact sequence (\cite[p.265]{Wall1})

-The exact sequences in Theorem \ref{thm:main1} remain valid if we replace $\m(M)$ by $\m(M,D)$ and we denote the corresponding kernel of $\tau$ by $\K(M,D)$.
-The above exact sequence gives rise to an exact sequence
+The group $\m(M,D)$ is the group of isotopy classes of diffeomorphisms of $M$ which are the identity on an embedded $6$-dimensional disk $D \subset M$.
+The groups $\m(M)$ and $\m(M,D)$ are related by the following exact sequence (\cite[p.265]{Wall1})